Location & Time

 9:00 am – Race Begins

 There will be ten scholarships available to children for this Splash & Dash event.
-If you are interested in applying for one of these scholarships, click on the “Apply for Scholarship” button on the right to fill out the scholarship form and tell us why you think you should earn one.
-Scholarship for this event will be accepted until March 31, 2014 and winners will be notified the following week.
-Anyone who has already registered for the event that wins a scholarship will be refunded their entry fee.
+If you are interested in applying for one of these scholarships, scroll to the bottom of this page to fill out the scholarship form and tell us why you think you should earn one.
+Scholarship for this event will be accepted until May 25, 2016 and winners will be notified the following week.

 What is a Splash and Dash?